Process

 Check-in

-Tools I use: Meet, Zoom
+Tools I use: Maze, Zoom, Meet

 Check-in with users and potential users.
 Finding potential users requires outreach and outsourcing yet fortunately, you’re early observations will hopefully have made some lasting connections for you